ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-h3-datagram.md

 --- abstract

-The QUIC DATAGRAM extension {{!I-D.pauly-quic-datagram}} provides application protocols running over QUIC {{!I-D.ietf-quic-transport}} with a way to send unreliable data while leveraging the security and congestion-control properties of QUIC.
+The QUIC DATAGRAM extension provides application protocols running over QUIC with a mechanism to send unreliable data while leveraging the security and congestion-control properties of QUIC.
 However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
-This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!I-D.ietf-quic-http}} by adding an identifier at the start of the frame payload.
+This document defines how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 by adding an identifier at the start of the frame payload.

 --- middle